 6 ways to keep your immune system healthy

 Your immune system plays a vital role in keeping you healthy.
-It’s your personal line of defense against sickness, infections, and disease.
-And as we face daily challenges due to COVID-19, it’s important now more than ever to make sure your immune system is at its peak.
+It’s your personal line of defense against sickness, infection, and disease.
+How can you keep your immune system strong?
+By practicing healthy habits.

 Here are steps you can take to help keep your immune system healthy.

 When your immune system is working to kill a virus or disease, it can take a toll on your overall health.
 So, it’s important to avoid infections whenever possible.
-For example, wearing a face covering when in public will help prevent your exposure to COVID-19 — and help protect those around you.
-Other things you can do to protect yourself include:
+Simple things you can do to help protect yourself include:

 - Practice proper hygiene